scionproto/scion/doc/dev/design/private-ISDs.rst

    non-separated, meaning that they must form a single contiguous network where every AS can reach every other AS without leaving the network.
    A P-ISD may use the same interfaces/links between ASes that are already in used by the public ISD or by other P-ISD.
-It may also use interfaces/links that are not otherwise available.
+It may also use additional interfaces/links that are not otherwise available.

-2. We chose one or more of the selected ASes to be P-COREs.
+2. Out of the participating ASes, we chose core ASes (P-COREs), authoritative ASes, voting ASes, ... and so on to for an ISD (TRC, etc) as usual.
-   Like normal ISD cores, these P-COREs provide TRC and beaconing for all ASes in the P-ISD.
-However, unlike normal ISD cores, P-COREs do not have external "core" links to any other (P-)ISDs.
+   Unlike normal ISDs, the are no "core" links or "peering" links that leave the P-ISD.

 3. Pick an (P-)ISD number.
 For now, we can use any ISD number from the `private range (16-63)
    <https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering>`_.
-   In case of nested P-ISDs, we need to ensure that no AS participates in P-ISDs that use the same ISD number.
+   A (current) limitation is that an AS cannot participate in two ISDs that have the same ISD number.

 The resulting P-ISD is built mostly like a normal ISD: It has a TRC, performs beaconing, has at least one CORE AS, ASes have child/parent/peer relationships.
 However, there are some differences:

 - P-CORE ASes to not perform beaconing outside the P-ISD.
-- ASes keep their P-ISD number from the surrounding ISD.
+- P-ISD numbers do not need to be announced outside the P-ISD.
 - ASes in an P-ISD can have different ISD numbers (from their respective ISDs.
 - P-ISDs are not addressable or even visible from the outside, they don't have an external ISD number.